 Let me start by saying that Chamoy & Chili Lime Seasoning are BFFs!
 This is the perfect combo to elevate anything you add it to.
-It’s the BOMB!!!
+It’s the DELICIOUS!!!

-- Chamoy con fruta (& Fruit) like mangos, watermelon, pineapple, jicama, apples, coconut, and many more!
+- Chamoy con fruta (fresh fruit) like watermelon, fresh mango, pineapple, jicama, apples, coconut, and many more!

 - It’s the perfect healthy snack with cucumbers, carrots, celery and even grilled corn.

 I hope you like this recipe!
 Share it, or leave a rating and comment below.
 For questions that need an answer right away, please contact me and I’ll get back to you asap.
 Gracias!!!! xx, Ana

 - 3/4 cup dried apricots

 - 1/2 cup prunes seeded